Support, education and caring connections

 Attend our annual Mentor Parent Training to assist families who have children with special needs.
 Training is available on an individual or group basis, and covers topics such as communication skills, the adjustment process, confidentiality and community resources.

 El Grupo de Esperanza

 Bring the siblings of children with special needs to our Sibshops for dinner, games, crafts and discussions.
-Our events are open to children 5 to 14 to help them connect with other kids who understand the joys and challenges of having a special needs sib.
+Our events are open to children in K-8th Grade to help them connect with other kids who understand the joys and challenges of having a brother or sister with a special need.

 Chat & Snack

 Meet up monthly with parents whose children are patients at Brenner Children’s Hospital at Wake Forest Baptist Medical Center or Novant Health Forsyth Medical Center.
-Parents can connect with other families and enjoy a snack.
+Parents can connect with other families and enjoy a light dinner.
 Volunteers are always needed to help.

 NICU Parent Groups

 Connect with other NICU parents at Brenner Children’s Hospital at Wake Forest Baptist Medical Center and Novant Health Forsyth Medical Center.
-A trained support parent attends these twice-monthly gatherings.
+Groups are facilitated by one of our family support coordinators who is also a former NICU parent.
 Craft activities and a light snack are offered.